 Careers in Cosmetology

 The four basic elements of cosmetology are hair, nails, skin, and makeup.
 These are umbrella categories comprised of different skills, procedures, and treatments.
-A licensed cosmetologist would receive training in all these areas, and therefore has many career opportunities.
+A licensed cosmetologist would receive training in each area, and therefore have various career opportunities.
 Read on to learn more about some of these options.

 Hair will be one of the core elements of your cosmetology training.
 If you choose to be a hairstylist, you’ll perform a variety of services including shampooing, cutting, and, of course, styling hair.
 You may also perform scalp treatments, coloring, weaving, perms, and deep conditioning treatments.
 The job has many sub-concentrations and individual specialties.
 You might consider learning or even becoming certified in specialized techniques, and pursue work as a: